nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `exit` : Exits the app.

 6. Refer to the [Features](#features) below for details of each command.
-7. Do note that users should open only **one** instance of AB3 My Guest at a time.
+7. Do note that users should open only **one** AB3 My Guest at a time.

 --------------------------------------------------------------------------------------------------------------------